 M.2 for external gpu

-The motherboard you have is probably enough
+The motherboard you have might be enough

 Photo of an M.2 eGPU setup sitting on top of a computer case